u-blox/ubxlib/port/platform/common/automation/docker/builder/README.md

 hello world
 ```

-To use it with ubxlib you also need to mount the ubxlib- and home directory:
+To use it with `ubxlib` you also need to mount the `ubxlib` work and home directories:

 ```sh
 $ docker-compose run --rm -v $HOME/git/ubxlib_priv:/workdir/ubxlib -v $HOME:/home/ubxlib ubxlib_builder sh